FILTER PRODUCTS

 Noise Level: As low as 0.1 mJ

 The PE5B-GE-D0 is a precision photodiode detector designed for laser energy measurement applications, capable of measuring laser energies of up to 2.4 nJ.
-This compact and high-performance detector operates in the spectral range of 800 to 1650 nm and offers exceptional sensitivity and accuracy.
-With fast response times and high ...
+This compact and high-performance energy detector operates in the spectral range of 800 to 1650 nm and offers exceptional sensitivity and accuracy.
+With fast response times and ...

 Specifications